MichaelHaussmann/scoop-play/README.md

 The installed rez can coexist with another installation, and therefore exposes the shim `rez3` (or `rez2` for the rez-2 version).

 The installations were not totally tested, and are not production proof.
 It is merely to play around with a local installation of rez.

 ## Todo

-To make this repo complete:

-2. Allow all GitHub Actions:
-   - Navigate to `Settings` - `Actions` - `General` - `Actions permissions`.
-   - Select `Allow all actions and reusable workflows`.
-   - Then `Save`.
-3. Allow writing to the repository from within GitHub Actions:
-   - Navigate to `Settings` - `Actions` - `General` - `Workflow permissions`.
-   - Select `Read and write permissions`.
-   - Then `Save`.
 8. If you'd like your bucket to be indexed on `https://scoop.sh`, add the topic `scoop-bucket` to your repository.